List of Australian region cyclones before 1900: Cyclone Eline (1898)

 In January 1898, Cyclone Eline made landfall near Mackay, Queensland.
 The Cremorne Hotel in northern Mackay sustained damage, as well as the Methodist church on Gregory Street.

 Unnamed tropical cyclone (1898)

 On 2 April 1898, a cyclone was described as causing more damage at Cossack than had ever been experienced before.
 Tramway, rails, roads, and bridges were destroyed and telegraph lines are downed.
 Houses collapsed and all boats slipped their moorings.
 The damage was estimated at over 30000 pounds.
 Whim Creek registered 747 mm of rain in 24 hours, the highest daily rainfall ever recorded in Western Australia.

 Severe Tropical Cyclone Mahina (1899)

-Upon making landfall in Queensland as an extremely powerful Category 5 severe tropical cyclone on March 4, 1899, Severe Tropical Cyclone Mahina produced a 40-foot storm surge, the highest ever recorded.
+Upon making landfall in Queensland as what was very likely an extremely powerful Category 5 severe tropical cyclone on March 4, 1899, Severe Tropical Cyclone Mahina produced a 40-foot storm surge, the highest ever recorded.
 The flooding killed 400–410 people, making it the deadliest cyclone in Australian history.